cyclejs-community/component-combinators/README.md

   </Switch>
 ```

-The same code could also be written in a dedicated DSL :
+The same code could also be written in a dedicated DSL:

 ```javascript
 export const App = dsl`